Diamondbacks vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has six doubles, a triple, a home run, 15 walks and 12 RBI (48 total hits).
+- Arraez has 49 hits with six doubles, a triple, a home run, 15 walks and 13 RBI.
 He's also stolen one base.

-- Arraez will look for his 12th straight game with a hit in this contest.
-In his last 10 games he is hitting .389 with a double, four walks and three RBI.
+- Arraez has recorded at least one hit in 12 straight games.
+During his last 10 outings he is batting .368 with a double, three walks and four RBI.

 Arraez Recent Games